wearetheframers/frame-core-wip/docs/Architecture/core/framer/framer.md

 ## Overview

 The Framer class represents an individual AI agent within the Frame cognitive agent framework.
-It serves as the core component, enabling the creation and management of intelligent agents with capabilities for task management, decision-making, and interaction with language models.
+It serves as the core component, enabling the creation and management of intelligent agents with capabilities for perception processing, task management, decision-making, and interaction with language models.
 Framers are designed to exhibit emergent behaviors and can be customized for various applications.

 ### Attributes